TL;DR

 The point of a directory is not "use this directory and skip verification."
 The point is to give you better starting points.
 Whichever platform you use, these five checks make a hire safer.

-1. Verify the state license.
-For Ohio plumbing, HVAC, electrical, hydronics, fire-protection, and water-well work, search the business in Ohio eLicense or use the ProFix verification tool.
+- Verify the state license.
+Start with the official state board for the trade.
+In Ohio, that means searching the business in Ohio eLicense or use the ProFix verification tool.
 The license type must match the work.

-3. Look at permits, not just stars.
-Use the permit leaderboards to see who actually pulls permits in your county.
+- Look at permits, not just stars.
+Use the permit leaderboards to review covered Ohio county and city permit data.

 Frequently asked questions